NERSC/shifter/doc/wlm/slurm.rst

 * optional extern step post-prolog image configuration (useful for tie-breaking parallel prolog operations)

-Integration with SLURM causes the `setupRoot` executable to be run in a per- node prolog at job allocation time.
-Conversely, at job-end a per-node epilog runs the `unsetupRoot` executable to deconstruct the UDI environment. setupRoot generates a container image environment in the same Linux namespace as the slurmd, meaning that the same environment can be re-used over-and-over again by multiple sruns, as well as allowing multiple tasks to be simultaneoulsy
+Integration with SLURM causes the :code:`setupRoot` executable to be run in a per- node prolog at job allocation time.
+Conversely, at job-end a per-node epilog runs the :code:`unsetupRoot` executable to deconstruct the UDI environment. setupRoot generates a container image environment in the same Linux namespace as the slurmd, meaning that the same environment can be re-used over-and-over again by multiple sruns, as well as allowing multiple tasks to be simultaneoulsy